Before the Dawn (band): History

 The core band members were later joined by drummer Atte Palokangas (from the band Agonizer).
 Atte became an official new band member in mid-2009, and Before the Dawn supported Amorphis on their Forging Europe Tour in late 2009 with a completed line-up.

 The anniversary EP Decade of Darkness went straight to #1 on Finnish single charts after its release in spring 2010.
 The music video for "End of Days" from this EP was released throughout Europe and in Japan; it shows footage from the band's 2010 shows in Asia.
 The European edition of this EP, released in February 2011, contains a bonus DVD with footage of the band's concert at German Summerbreeze Festival 2009.

 In February 2011, Tuomas Saukkonen won the Finnish Metal Award in the category "Best Instrumentalist"; Before the Dawn reached #3 in the category "Best Band".
 Tuomas defended this title successfully in the year 2012 as well.

 The new album Deathstar Rising cracked the Finnish Album Top 10 and reached #8 in first week of March 2011.

 In June 2011 bassist and vocalist Lars and drummer Atte left the band; Lars for personal reasons and Atte for musical reasons.

 On 25 January 2012 the band announced on their Facebook page that Rise of the Phoenix would be the title of their new album.
 It was released through Nuclear Blast Records on 27 April 2012.
 Frontman Tuomas Saukkonen commented:

 "Massive changes in the line-up during 2011 ended an era of great frustration and brought back 110% dedication and professionalism into the band.
 The newfound energy and motivation steered us into a victorious European tour and made it possible to produce the strongest, fastest, heaviest and definitely the most epic Before the Dawn album so far!"

 On 10 January 2013 through a press statement, Tuomas Saukkonen announced that he was putting Before the Dawn to rest along with his other active bands (Black Sun Aeon and RoutaSielu), ending them in order to create new project called "Wolfheart", which he will entirely focus from now on.
-When interviewed by website KaaosZine, Saukkonen replied about his decision: